Dan2dani/Dan2dani/README.md

-- 👋 Hi, I’m @Dan2dani
+- 👋 Hi, I’m @Dan2dani 💗
-- 👀 I’m interested in android
+- 👀 I’m interested in android 💚
 - 🌱 I’m currently learning python and kotlin
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...

 <!---
 Dan2dani/Dan2dani is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.